 - Corticotropin-releasing hormone (CRH) is responsible for the synthesis and release of the peptide pro-opiomelanocortin by the pituitary. - Adrenocorticotropic hormone (ACTH), or corticotropin is a product of the posttranslational processing of this precursor polypeptide.
-It is responsible for cortisol release. - Normally, ACTH is released from the pituitary in pulses with an overriding diurnal rhythm, with the highest concentration occurring at approximately 6 AM and the lowest in the evening.
-Stress stimulates its secretion, whereas cortisol acting via negative feedback suppresses its release. - CRH is used diagnostically to differentiate between Cushing's syndrome and ectopic ACTH-producing cells. - Other products of proopiomelanocortin are melanocyte stimulating hormone and lipotropin, the latter being the precursor of the endorphins.
+It is responsible for cortisol release. - Normally, ACTH is released from the pituitary in pulses with an overriding diurnal rhythm, with the highest concentration occurring at approximately 6 AM and the lowest in the late evening.
+Stress stimulates its secretion, whereas cortisol acting via negative feedback suppresses its release.

+• CRH is used diagnostically to differentiate between Cushing's syndrome and ectopic ACTH-producing cells.

-• Mechanism of action:
+Mechanism of action:

 The target organ of ACTH is the adrenal cortex, where it binds to specific receptors on the cell surfaces.
-The occupied receptors activate G protein-coupled processes to increase cyclic adenosine monophosphate (cAMP), which in turn stimulates the ratelimiting step in the adreno-corticosteroid synthetic pathway (cholesterol to pregnenolone).
+The occupied receptors activate G protein-coupled processes to increase cyclic adenosine monophosphate (cAMP), which in turn stimulates the rate-limiting step in the adreno-corticosteroid synthetic pathway (cholesterol to pregnenolone).
 This pathway ends with the synthesis and release of the adrenocorticosteroids and the adrenal androgens.

-• Therapeutic uses:
+Therapeutic uses: